Company Registration in Rwanda

 • Power of attorney to represent the company in Rwanda.
 (Notarized)

-• A duly authenticated copy of the memorandum Articles of Association.
+• A duly authenticated copy of the memorandum and Articles of Association.
 (Notarized)

 • Certificate of Registration/Incorporation issued by the registration authority in the country of incorporation.
 (Notarized)